zhangyuannie/butter/README.md

 # Butter

-Butter is a simple GTK application for BTRFS snapshot management.
+Butter is a simple GTK application for Btrfs snapshot management.

 > WIP.
 DO NOT USE.